 - Staff will continue to deepen financial relationships with our members by identifying their financial goals. - Members will start to see Crossroads as a true partner in their lives (business and/or personally).
-They will seek our advice before they make financial decisions. - Members and employees will see the value in Crossroads and more will advocate on our behalf. - Crossroads is in a sustainable position that allows us to continue investing in the members and employees.
+They will seek our advice before they make financial decisions. - Board, Members and Staff will see the value in Crossroads and more will advocate on our behalf. - Crossroads is in a sustainable position that allows us to continue investing in the members and staff.